tomeryeh/demo/tutorial.md

 ```

-The subscribe filter for bounding box for the current use type is computed as follow :
+The subscribe filter for bounding box with the current use type is computed as follow :

 ```javascript
 	var